-- Content marketing is the process of communicating valuable information regarding a product or service to an audience in order for them to take an interest, become educated or make a purchase.
+- Content marketing is the process of communicating valuable information regarding a product or service to a target audience in order for them to take an interest, become educated or make a purchase.

-- PR is focused on outreach to build relationships and increase brand reputation within an industry.
+- PR is focused on outreach to build mutually beneficial relationships and increase brand reputation within an industry.

-It’s also important to note how the metrics for success differ with both PR and content marketing:
+It’s also important to note how the metrics for success differ with both public relations and content marketing:

 - Content marketing metrics ultimately boil down to leads and sales, and are less focused on bringing attention to the brand image in the public eye.
 As a result, the ultimate measurement of a successful content marketing campaign will be whether or not it brought in more SQLs (sales qualified leads) rather than if it changed public perception of the brand.

-How PR and content marketing are changing the marketing space in 2021
+How PR and content are changing the marketing space in 2022

 It goes without saying that the Covid-19 pandemic has changed the world as we know it, but have you considered the impact on consumer behaviour?
-Now, we are spending more time than ever online, and as a result, businesses are exploring how PR and content marketing strategies can meet new demands across the post-pandemic landscape.
+Now, we are spending more time than ever online, and as a result, businesses are exploring how content and PR marketing strategies can meet new demands across the post-pandemic landscape.

 Although the high street isn’t dead, it’s hard to imagine a world in which shoppers go back to their old ways and abandon the world of online consumerism.
 In fact, the reality is that brands will be putting most of their energy into developing their online presence to adapt to the new needs of consumers.

-Here at The Brains, we’ve noticed a few ways businesses are combining PR and content marketing to help drive revenue from now on:
+As a digital marketing agency, here at The Brains we’ve noticed a few ways businesses are combining PR and content marketing to help drive revenue from now on: